How To Make a Driftwood Chime In 5 Easy Steps

 - Screw hook

 - 2 small screws

-Odd shapes pieces of driftwood look best when grouping them.
-Don’t try to organize them they need to look uneven when you hang it.
-Take the first small screw and tie it first before you start threading the rope.
-It prevents the chime from breaking.
-Wet the tip of the rope so its easy to pass through the hole.
-The last piece you need is to tie the second screw at the top and leave at least 5 inches of rope to attach to screw hook.
+Take a small screw and tie it first before you start threading the rope.
+It prevents the rope from sliding through the hold.
+Wet the tip of the rope so it’s easy to pass through the hole.
+The last piece you need is to tie the second screw at the top and leave at least 5 inches of rope to attach to the screw hook.
 Use pliers to close the screw hook to avoid the rope from sliding off.